ibm-cloud-docs/secrets-manager/access-secret.md

 ## Before you begin
 {: #before-access-secrets}

 Before you begin, be sure that you have the required level of access.
 To view a list of your available secrets, you need the [**Reader** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).
-To retrieve the value of a secret, you need the [**Writer** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).
+To retrieve the value of a secret, you need the [**SecretsReader** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).

 ## Searching for secrets in your instance
 {: #search-secrets-ui}